aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 record is deleted, the file it refers to on the file system is also deleted.
 A backup will be created by `delete_imaging_upload.pl` of all the files that were deleted during execution.
 Option `-nofilesbk` can be used to prevent this.
 If created, the backup file will be named `imaging_upload_backup.tar.gz`.
-This name can be changed with option `-backup`.
+This name can be changed with option `-backup_path`.
 Note that the file paths inside this backup archive are absolute.
 To restore the files in the archive, one must use `tar` with option `--absolute-names`.

 The script will also create a file that contains a backup of all the information that was deleted or modified from the